Krish-sysadmin/ReverseEngineerVirus/README.md

 # Reverse engineering the dengue virus (under development 🚧)

+What is dengue?

+> Dengue is a viral infection transmitted to humans through the bite of infected mosquitoes.
+The primary vectors that transmit the disease are Aedes aegypti mosquitoes and, to a lesser extent, Ae. albopictus.
+The virus responsible for causing dengue, is called dengue virus (DENV).
+There are four DENV serotypes and it is possible to be infected four times.
+While many DENV infections produce only mild illness, DENV can cause an acute flu-like illness.
+Occasionally this develops into a potentially lethal complication, called severe dengue.
+There is no specific treatment for dengue/severe dengue.
+Early detection of disease progression associated with severe dengue, and access to proper medical care lowers fatality rates of severe dengue to below 1%.
+Dengue is found in tropical and sub-tropical climates worldwide, mostly in urban and semi-urban areas.
+The global incidence of dengue has grown dramatically with about half of the world's population now at risk.
+Although an estimated 100-400 million infections occur each year, over 80% are generally mild and asymptomatic. - World Health Organization

+What do I hope to achieve?
+- Discover patterns
+- Behaviour in terms of evolution for predictions
+- To gauge the similarities, similar characteristics compared to other viruses

 The essence of how this works?
 - Each codon (triplet of nitrogenous base) is transcribed into an RNA sequence and is then translated into an amino acid
 - Specific triplets have specific amino acids